xpmatteo/oracle-docker-java-spike/README.md

+Example of how to

+  * run an Oracle DB in docker,
+  * automatically create an application user and a test user
+  * automatically create the database schema in the app and test databases
-Example of how to run an Oracle DB in docker, and connect to it in a Java program.
+  * connect to it in a Java program.

 Run oracle with